 COMMUNITY Edition is FREE for non-commercial use, non-profit or

 small teams.
-It comes with the following features:
+It comes with the following features and limitations:

 - Configure up to five integration instances

-- Access to Asset Inventory / CMDB, search, query and graph visualization from query results
+- Full featured access to Asset Inventory / CMDB, search, query and graph visualization from query results

-- Automated and continuous data polling and analysis
+- Daily and hourly data polling and analysis

 - Alerts and notifications (email, Jira, Slack)